seothemes/genesis-child-theme/README.md

 _Minor Issues_

-- If backup fails but update succeeds, customizations will be lost.
-Most likely preventable with some additional checks.
 - Theme authors will need to take an extra step to use the standard template hierarchy.
 - Theme authors need to write pluggable/hookable code.
 Nothing should be hardcoded.
-This could be considerred a Pro depending on how you look at it.
+This could be considered a Pro depending on how you look at it.

 ## Contributing